How to watch Google’s I/O 2018 livestream

 You can stream the company’s developer conference here or watch via the embedded livestream above.

 We will be covering today’s keynotes live and following up with additional reporting and analysis as the day progresses.
-Follow along with us during I/O here and on Twitter @VentureBeat.
+Follow along with us during I/O here and on Twitter: @VentureBeat.